-If someone else is also looking after the same person, only one of you can get Carer's Allowance.
-If you are caring for more than one person with disabilities, you cannot add together the hours you do.
+If someone else also cares for the same person, only one of you can get Carer's Allowance.

 Caring at weekends only

 The 'caring week' runs from Sunday to Saturday.
-You could be entitled to Carer's Allowance if you provide at least 35 hours of care but only over weekends.
+You could be entitled to Carer's Allowance if you give at least 35 hours of care over weekends.

-- you must have been in Northern Ireland for at least two of the last three years before your claim
+- you've lived in Northern Ireland for at least two of the last three years before your claim

-Certain people can be treated as being present in Northern Ireland.
-For example, if you are a member of the Armed Forces, or living with a member of the Armed Forces and you are based abroad, you are regarded as living in Northern Ireland.
+Certain people can be treated as being in Northern Ireland.
+For example, if you're in the Armed Forces, or live with someone in the Armed Forces and you are based abroad, you are regarded as living in Northern Ireland.

 Under certain circumstances, Carer's Allowance may be paid to people who leave Northern Ireland to live elsewhere in the European Economic Area (EEA) or Switzerland